anastasiialeskiv/Project_3/README.md

-## Linitation
+## Limitation
 If I would have bigger dataset I woul make better prediction.I wish I would also have more information ebout patients health information,genetics, and habbits.
 I would like to have some survey to see why there is bigger percentage of mans with Heart Disease, and why Age effect percentage of people with Heart Disease.

-## Recomendation
+## Recommendation

-I would recommend caring a little bit more about their health.
-Control your Blood pressure and sugar level, do your check up on time to prevent any health issues.
+I would recommend to my client to pay more attention to patient's sugar leve, blood pressure, to be more attentive to patients with age of 50 and older, and patients who experienced Angina.Also I would recommend to keep in mind that men get heart disease much more often than women.

 ## Next Steps
 My next step would be to continue with developing model for better result.
 Use more data for better prediction.

+├── .gitignore

+├── Heart_Disease_Prediction.ipynb

+├── README.md

+└── archive.zip